ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Night Hunter After Dark Chapter 2, to fix the crosshair issue, try to check General - Windowed in game settings.

 For Point Blank X, to fix the ticket dispenser error, try to enter and exit the Test menu once to disable the dispenser.
-But XInput mapping of Test button doesn't work, use DirectInput or RawInput Input API temporarily.
+XInput mapping of Test button sometimes doesn't work, try to restart TeknoParrotUI.

 For games like Castlevania and Wartran Troopers, the Coin key mapping may not work, try to check General - Freeplay in game settings.